Katarina Zrinska: Poetry and writing

 Her most known work, Putni tovaruš (Travel companion), was a prayer book published in 1660 and mostly translated from German-language prayers.
 The prose is considered to be of high literary quality, reaching at times the expressive heights of poetry, and was as such republished multiple times.
 The language is part of the Ozalj literary circle, using a dialectal mixture of Chakavian, Kajkavian and Shtokavian regiolects.
+The book was included in the famous Bibliotheca Zriniana, the private library of Nikola Zrinski, Ban (Viceroy) of Croatia, which was established in Čakovec.

 There are two poems that can be ascribed to her with absolute certainty, the introductory poem in Putni tovaruš, titled Vsakomu onomu ki bude štal ove knjižice, and a poem contained within a songbook attributed to her under the name Popivka od razboja Čingićevoga, which celebrates her husband's victory over the Ottomans.
 Literary historians ascribe 30 more poems to her contained within the songbook.
 Nearly all of them are confessional and self-pitying thematically, and written in feminine first person.